-There are 50 alumni associations across the country where members regularly gather to share ideas, build networks, explore their communities, and gather with a group of friends.
+There are 50 alumni associations across the country where members regularly gather to share ideas, build networks, explore their local communities, and gather with a group of friends.
+Some associations also run young professional programs that offer networking and professional development specific to early career members.
 With over 500,000 members, Phi Beta Kappa acts as an alumni “super network” that can connect you with peers and mentors in nearly any field all over the world.

 Find your Local Association

 FAQ: ΦBK and Your Career

 How do I list PBK on my resume?